GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: GNSS-inertial Initialization

 Finally, the overall cost function is constructed as a sum of squared Mahalanobis norms.
 During initialization, the cost function is

-where $N$ denotes the number of GPS measurements included in the optimization, and $S$ the set of GNSS pairs considered for the distance constraints.
-After the initialization criterion is met, the cost function is switched to the following one, that replaces the relative GNSS residuals by the global ones
+where $N$ denotes the number of GNSS measurements included in the optimization, and $S$ the set of GNSS pairs considered for the distance constraints.
+After the initialization criterion is met, the cost function is switched to the following one, that replaces inter-epoch baseline GNSS residuals by the global GNSS ones